psychemedia/storytelling-notes/twa-sisters-binnorie.md

 The father, having heard the fiddle's revelation, brought his daughter to confess her act.

-There is a series of tales which represent a king, or other personage, as being afflicted with a severe malady, and as promising that whichever of his children, commonly three sons, should bring him something necessary for his cure or comfort should be his heir : (1) 'La Flor del Lilill,' Fernan Caballero, L^rimas, cap.
+There is a series of tales which represent a king, or other personage, as being afflicted with a severe malady, and as promising that whichever of his children, commonly three sons, should bring him something necessary for his cure or comfort should be his heir : (1) 'La Flor del Lilill,' Fernan Caballero, Lágrimas, cap.
 4 ; (2) ' La cana del riu de arenas,' Mild, Observaciones sobre la poesia popular, p.
 178, No 3 ; (3) ' Es kommt doch einmal an den Tag,' Miillenhof, Sagen, u. s. w., p.
 495, No 49 ; (4) ' Vom singenden Dudelsack,' Gonzenbach, Sicilianische Marchen, I, 329, No 51.
 Or the inheritance is promised to whichever of the children finds something lost, or rich and rare, a griffin's feather, a golden branch, a flower : (5) ' Die Greifenfeder,' Schneller, Marchen und Sagen aus Walschtirol, p.
 143, No 51 ; (6) ' La Flauuto,' Blad^, Contes et proverbes populaires recueillis en Armagnac, p.
 3, No 1 ; (7) Wackernagel, in Haupt's Zeitschrift, ni, 35, No 3, = ' Das Todtebeindli,' Colshorn, C. u.
 Th., Marchen u.
 Sagen, p.
 193, No 71, = Sutermeister, Kinder-u.-Hausmarchen aus der Schweiz, p.
 119, No 39.
 Or a king promises his daughter to the man who shall capture a dangerous wild beast, and the exploit is undertaken by three brothers [or two] : (8) ' Der singende Knochen,' Grimms, K. u.
 H. marchen, I, 149, No 28 (1857); (9) 'Die drei Briider,' Curtze, Volksiiberlieferungen aus dem Fiirstenthum Waldeck, p.
 53, No 11 ; (10) 'Der Rohrstengel,' Haltrich, Deutsche Volksmarchen aus dem Sachsenlande, u. s. w., p.
 225, No 42.
-With these we may^ group, though divergent in some respects, (11) ' Der goldene Apfel,' Toeppen, Aberglauben aus Masuren, p.
+With these we may group, though divergent in some respects, (11) ' Der goldene Apfel,' Toeppen, Aberglauben aus Masuren, p.
 139. `[All these are cited in Eohler's note, Gonzenbach, ii, 235.]` In all these tales the young-est child is successful, and is killed, out of envy, by the eldest or by the two elder.
 [There are only two children in (6), (7), (8) ; in (4) the second is innocent, as in the Polish tale.]
 Reeds grow over the spot where the body is buried (1), (2), (10), (11), or an elder bush (3), out of which a herdsman makes a pipe or flute ; or a white bone is found by a herdsman, and he makes a pipe or horn of it (5-9) ; or a bag-pipe is made of the bones and skin of the murdered youth (4).
 The instru-ment, whenever it is played, attests the murder.

 Among the tales of the South African Bechuana, there is one of a younger brother, who has been killed by an older, immediately appearing as a bird, and announcing what has occurred.
 The bird is twice killed, and the last time burnt and its ashes scattered to the winds, but still reappears, and proclaims that his body lies by a spring in the desert.
 Grimms, K. u.
 H. m.
 Ill, 361.
 Liebrecht has noted that the fundamental idea is found in a Chinese drama, ' The Talking Dish,' said to be based on a popular tale.
 An innkeeper and his wife kill one of their guests for his money, and burn the body.
 The innkeeper collects the ashes and pounds the bones, and makes a sortof mortar and a dish.
 This dish speaks very distinctly, and denounces the murderers.
 Journal Asiatique, 1851, 4th Series, vol. 18, p.
 523.